GhadeerZahwe/iDonate/README.md

 - As a donor, I want to be able to track the live location of the delivery, so that I can stay updated about whether my order is received and donation completed or not yet.
 - As a donor (individual, restaurant, or store), I want to donate excess food easily, so that I can contribute to reducing food waste in my community.
-- As a donor, I want to be able to view all my current donation, so that I can easily keep track of my ongoing contributions and stay informed about the status of each donation.
+- As a donor, I want to be able to view all my current donation, so that I can easily keep track of my ongoing contributions and stay informed about the status of each donation (pending, on the way, or completed).
 - As a donor, I want to be able to view my completed orders so that I can maintain a detailed record in my order history.
+- As a donor, I want to be able to contact the delivery driver through his phone number, so I can inquire about the delivery status or provide additional instructions if needed.
+- As a donor, I want to be able to chat with a AI bot specialized in answering questions about food waste donation, so I can inquire further about donations and receive answers to my queries.

 ### Delivery:

 - As a delivery driver, I want to be able to accept an order, so that I ensure that the donor is promptly informed and the status of the donation order is promptly updated.
 - As a delivery driver, I want to scan the QR code of the donor, so that the order status is updated.
+- As a delivery driver, I want to be able to check the weight of the donated food using an IoT smart weight sensor, so that I can accurately verify the weight of the food waste donation before delivering it.
+- As a delivery driver, I want to be able to view the current donation orders filtered by status (pending or on the way), so that I can easily keep track of my ongoing contributions.
+- As a delivery driver, I want to be able to track the location of the order, so that I can efficiently navigate to the donor's location and pick up the order.
+- As a delivery driver, I want to be able to call the donor so I can reach him for more details or inform him about any update.
+- As a delivery driver, I want to be able to mark an order as completed, so that the donor is kept updated about the status of the order.
+- As a delivery driver, I want to be able to revert a completed order back to "on the way", so that I can handle any unforeseen circumstances or issues during delivery.
 - As a delivery driver, I want to be able to view my completed orders so that I can maintain a detailed record in my order history.
-- As a delivery driver, I want to be able to view all donation orders, so that I can manage my schedule effectively.
+- As a delivery driver, I want to be able to cancel any order I have accepted, so that another delivery driver can take the order and deliver it.
+- As a delivery driver, I want to check the weather temperature based on my current location, so that I can make informed decisions about the mode of transportation to use (e.g., motorcycle or car) for the delivery.

 ### Admin: